The Malaghan Institute of Medical Research is built on philanthropy. As a registered charity, we are owned by New Zealand, for the benefit of all.

 Using these four metrics, we aim to help you make an informed decision about your support, and can help track the impact of your giving.

 All of us at the Malaghan Institute value your support and want to help you make a decision that you feel comfortable with and aligns with your values and motivations.
-By having performance measures and standards in place for accountability, collaboration, effectiveness, and capability-building, we hope you will join us in preventing, treating, and ultimately curing diseases.
+By having performance measures and standards in place, we hope you will join us in preventing, treating, and ultimately curing diseases.

 It is our commitment that funds are being used responsibly and effectively to achieve our goals.
 We have a strategic plan to direct our research areas for the coming years.
 Our research is peer reviewed, and every year we challenge ourselves to increase our medical research outcomes.
 We monitor the progress of our research regularly, and we invite you to read our Annual Report for a clear picture of our work.